Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction

 With most ski hills in the area you have to drive by car or pay for a shuttle bus.
 With Grouse there is easy public bus transit access.
 The parking lot is also usually well below snow level.

-At Grouse you park, get in the aerial tramway (which is an attraction in itself), and arrive minutes later at the base of the ski hill.
+At Grouse you park, board the Skyride gondola (which is an attraction in itself), and arrive minutes later at the base of the ski hill.
 It’s fast and easy to get to.
-With Grouse you also don’t normally have to worry about winter driving, which in Vancouver is dangerous because nobody knows how to drive in the snow.
+With Grouse you also don’t normally have to worry about winter driving, which in Vancouver is challenging because nobody knows how to drive well in the snow.

 Click Grouse Mountain in Winter for more information on the ski hill’s wintertime activities.
 Or click Night Skiing at Grouse to learn more about the resort in winter at night.